Reviewed by: Deidre Sommerer, LPN, MS, CMC, CDP

 Modifications for Multistory Homes

-Stairlifts are motorized chairs designed to help seniors and people with disabilities safely travel up and down the stairs in their home independently.
-These lifts use a power-operated motorized gear to move on demand.
-There are three main types of stairlifts:
+Motorized chairs called stairlifts are designed to aid seniors and individuals with disabilities in ascending and descending the stairs safely and independently within their homes.
+These lifts have a power-operated motorized gear that can be activated as needed.
+There are three primary types of stairlifts available:

 - Straight Rail Stairlifts: Used for straight flights of stairs without any tuns